Colbysdovi/Lockpad-Public/CONTRIBUTING.md

 # 🤝 Contributing to Lockpad

-Thanks for considering a contribution — Lockpad is a solo designer's, actively-maintained side project, and outside contributions are warmly welcome.
+Thanks for considering a contribution.
+Lockpad is a solo designer's, actively-maintained side project, and outside contributions are warmly welcome.

 ## 🧰 Before you start